 Before embarking on a trek to high altitude it is important that you familiarise yourself with the signs and symptoms of Acute Mountain Sickness (AMS) and that you report any illness to your tip leader straight away.
 See the links at the bottom of this page for further reading on AMS.

 There are a number of untested herbal remedies which claim to prevent mountain sickness.
 However, only one drug is currently known to have a useful role in preventing AMS and to be safe for this purpose: acetazolamide (Diamox).
-We recommend that you carry Diamox in your first aid kit for high altitude treks.
+For those treks where you spend several nights above 3500 metres, we recommend that you carry Diamox in your first aid kit.
 Diamox can only be obtained from a medical professional on prescription and it is important that you first consult your own doctor so that you know there are no contra indications with other medicines you may be taking and that you do not have an allergy to acetazolamide.
 Diamox commonly causes some minor side effects, such as tingling fingers and toes, or a metallic taste in the mouth, but more severe reactions are rare.
-On trek, the decision whether or not and when, you should take Diamox as with any drug, will rest solely with you.
+On trek, you should always be guided by the advice of your trip leader, but the decision whether or not and when, you should take Diamox as with any drug, will rest solely with you.
 If you intend to take Diamox, you must familiarise yourself with the appropriate dosage and regime prior to coming on the trip.
 The links at the bottom of this page will provide further information on the use of Diamox as an aid to acclimatisation.

 For our treks to extreme altitude (those which trek above 5000 metres or where you sleep above 4000 metres), we carry a portable altitude chamber (PAC) and/or bottled oxygen.
 A PAC is a sealed bag, big enough for a person to comfortably fit inside, which can inflated with a constant air flow and is used to simulate rapid descent.
 A person suffering from AMS can be effectively 'brought down' as much as an equivalent of 2000 metres in a matter of minutes inside a PAC bag.
 All KE High altitude trek leaders are trained in the use of PAC bags.
 We also carry a PAC and/or bottled oxygen on any trek above 3500 metres where fast descent is not immediately possible.